edseymour/openshift-infratests/README.md

 oc process -f storage-test-template.yaml PVC_TARGET=test | oc create -f -
 ```

+The template takes two parameters:
+ * `PVC_TARGET` - the name of the PersistentVolumeClaim to test
+ * `TOOLS_IMAGE` - the image spec for the tools image to use, defaults to docker.io/centos/tools

+Note: the `PVC_TARGET` must be available for mounting.
+If this is a RWO PersistentVolumeClaim then other applications should be stopped before running the test.
 Example output (the first write is to the local directory, the second to the persistent volume):
 ```
 1+0 records in